agray998/QA-DevOps-Fundamental-Project/README.md

 ![view questions](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/viewqos.png)
 Users can also update and delete questions, the app is set up so that deleting a question also removes the associated options.
 ![view questions](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/viewqs.png)

+## Known Issues:
+* There is nothing to stop two options for the same question being assigned the same letter
+*

 ## Future Work:
 In future sprints, I would like to add the additional functionality of question categorisation and a statistics page which provides a break-down by quiz.
 If the appropriate security measures were adhered to, future sprints could also reconsider adding user profiles which would allow users to view and write quizzes specific to them.